vdouet/Discriminative-learning-rates-PyTorch/README.md

 #### Difference from the fastai version

 The big difference is that we give one independant learning rate for each layer here.
-In the fastai implementation layers are regrouped in blocks .
+In the fastai implementation layers are regrouped in blocks.